Thrive Music Live

 We, your curators, discover what happens when music and audiences collide at monthly concerts.
 No stage, no categories.
 No boundaries.
 Join us and play!
 It’s a perfect date night; a great way to meet artists and musicians, and even sketch as the music unfolds.
 Gourmet dessert and wine included.

-UPCOMING THRIVE MUSIC EVENT
+PAST THRIVE MUSIC EVENT

 Thrive No. 18.5 | Ross Hammond, guitarist

 TUESday October 9, 2018 | Doors open 7:30,Music begins @8pm – 9:30pm

 @ Hancock Solar Gallery | ground floor of the Nelson Kohl Building

 Sacramento guitarist Ross Hammond has played on large stages and in small corners throughout the United States and beyond.
 His sound is equal parts jazz, folk, blues, spirituals and world music.

 He has played for Hillary Clinton, to audiences of five and all points in between.

 “A ray of hope in troubled times…” -Ralph Miriello, Huffington Post

 "Arising star on the West Coast jazz and improvised music scene..." -Chris Barton, LA Times

 "His fluency as an improviser informs the elegance of the rustic themes that meditate upon place and personal connection..."
 (4 Stars)